seeseemelk/nice-curses/README.md

 - `center`
 - `right`

-# Usage as a UI library
+# Usage as an UI library
 When using 'nice-curses' as a UI library, you still need to initialize it as was shown before.
 In addition, you need to create an UI object.
 The constructor takes a Curses object, a Window object, and an optional UI.Config struct:

     UI.Config cfg = { /* Some configuration. */ };
     auto ui = new UI(curses, curses.stdscr, cfg);

 After that, you can construct some UI elements.
 All of the currently available UI element classes take UI object as the first argument in their constructors and there's no need to explicitly add them to the UI object via `addElement`